MaartenGr/BERTopic/docs/getting_started/topicsovertime/topicsovertime.md

 Next, there are two main ways to further fine-tune these specific topic representations, namely **globally** and **evolutionary**.

-A topic representation at timestep *t* can fine-tuned **globally** by averaging its c-TF-IDF representation with that of the global representation.
-This allows each topic representation to move slightly towards the global representation whilst still keeping some its specific words.
+A topic representation at timestep *t* can be fine-tuned **globally** by averaging its c-TF-IDF representation with that of the global representation.
+This allows each topic representation to move slightly towards the global representation whilst still keeping some of its specific words.

 A topic representation at timestep *t* can be fine-tuned **evolutionary** by averaging its c-TF-IDF representation with that of the c-TF-IDF representation at timestep *t-1*.
 This is done for each topic representation allowing for the representations to evolve over time.